CoinTrailApp/CoreData/README.md

 # The Mission
-To help accelerating crypto adoption, holding crypto without fear of tax burden.
+The best crypto tax calculator helps accelerating cyptocurrency adoption and HODLing without fear of tax burden.

 # Roadmap
 TBD

-# Features
 ## Secure and Decentralized
 Only you have access to your data.
 All imported transactions, settings... are kept securely on your device.